rpm-software-management/rpm-web/README.md

 draft document must exist.
 The `baseline` field is set to the name of the previous snapshot (if any).

+Rarely, we may decide to skip an RC tarball altogether and just go ahead with the final release.
+In such a case, do leave out the `checksum` field, which will prompt the prerelease page to render in a slightly different way where the Download subsection is omitted and replaced with a note about the release having been "promoted for final as-is".

 ### Supported releases

 The stable series (e.g. `4.19.x`) currently in support are configured in the